 Seniors are advised to do this exercise without any weights at first.
 Also, it is recommended to do this work out in front of the mirror to keep the excellent form.

 High-intensity Interval Training (HIIT) is a type of exercise routine recently added to most sports facilities.
 HIIT exercises involve various activities with the lowest amount of rest between sets of rapid motion.
 Hence, it requires the person to have a healthy heart and lungs.
 Seniors might suffer from breathing or heart conditions; therefore, it is one of the exercises seniors should avoid.

-Restorative yoga is a type of yoga that helps relieve stress and also contributes to better brain health.
-It involves using props to support the body, meaning that individuals with a wide range of physical conditions can perform this exercise.
+Restorative yoga helps relieve stress and also contributes to better brain health.
+It involves using props to support the body, meaning that individuals with a wide range of physical conditions can perform it.
 Also, yoga helps seniors lose weight.

-It is a type of exercise that involved leg muscles and glutes.
+It is a type of exercise that involves leg muscles and glutes.
 However, it is not suitable for seniors.
 It can put a lot of pressure on the leg muscles.
 Seniors might be facing osteoporosis; hence they should avoid this exercise to prevent having knee injuries.